Envoc/envoc.directives/src/datatables/discovery.md

 __Response Structure__

+__Update:__
+*After talking with Matthew, I am going to aim for the current Datatable response, to make sure the same server side classes can handle both angular and non-angular implementations*

-* I think actual data needs to be in an Array of Objects for simplicity.
+* ~~I think actual data needs to be in an Array of Objects for simplicity.~~
-* Proposed Properties
+* Proposed Properties - *Phase 2*
     * UnfilteredRowCount
     * FilteredRowCount
     * PageData